pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 **`Admin`**

-Pulumi organization admins have `Admion` access to _all_ organization stacks, and can manage organization settings and team memberships.
+Pulumi organization admins have `Admin` access to _all_ organization stacks, and can manage organization settings and team memberships.

 ## Organization Settings{#organization-settings}